googleapis/google-cloud-ruby/google-cloud-beyond_corp-app_connectors-v1/README.md

-# Ruby Client for the BeyondCorp AppConnectors V1 API
+# Ruby Client for the BeyondCorp V1 API

 Beyondcorp Enterprise provides identity and context aware access controls for enterprise resources and enables zero-trust access.
 Using the Beyondcorp Enterprise APIs, enterprises can set up multi-cloud and on-prem connectivity using the App Connector hybrid connectivity solution.